AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/taskdurtn/task-duration-and-duration-type.md

 If the Actual Start and Actual Completion Dates of the task fall outside of the schedule of the project, primary assignee, or the Default Schedule, the task Duration is zero.

+>[!BEGINSHADEBOX]

+**EXAMPLE**
-**Example:** If you have a schedule that starts at 9:00 AM and ends at 12:00 PM and a task that is scheduled to start at 2:00 PM and end at 4:00 PM, the task's Duration is zero.
+If you have a schedule that starts at 9:00 AM and ends at 12:00 PM and a task that is scheduled to start at 2:00 PM and end at 4:00 PM, the task's Duration is zero.

+>[!ENDSHADEBOX]

 The following are two scenarios that exist when calculating duration in Adobe Workfront: